The Subtle Differences Between C and C++

 #define NULL 0

-Soooo, if you use NULL during template argument deduction, it will be deduced as an int type, not a pointer!
-That’s why in C++, you should always, always use the built-in nullptr.
+Therefore, if NULL is used during template argument deduction, it will be deduced as an int, not as a pointer.
+This is why C++ code should use the built-in nullptr.

-Another big topic worth diving into is the difference in memory allocation between C and C++.
-You can’t just think of it as a simple switch from malloc/free to new/delete.
-The biggest deal with C++‘s new and delete is that they automatically call constructors and destructors.
-This can lead to some very hidden high costs!
-Imagine you have a relatively complex type T. If you write new T[100];, it will call the constructor 100 times right at the moment of allocation, not when you actually start using the objects.
-This is a “pay upfront” model.
-In cases like a hash table, which might have a low load factor and thus many unused objects, this is just a pure waste of resources.
-A more modern approach is to use std::pmr (Polymorphic Memory Resources) to decouple the memory allocation strategy, or use an std::allocator and call std::construct_at only when you’re ready to use the object, and then manually destroy it when you’re done.
-The placement new operator has a similar effect, but the former methods are clearly more modern.
-Given that both malloc/free and new/delete allocate memory on the global heap, they will require locks in a concurrent environment, effectively serializing memory operations.
-This is why decoupling memory allocation strategies has always been a critical need in high-performance computing.
+Another major topic is the difference between C and C++ memory allocation models; it cannot be reduced to a mere syntactic migration from malloc/free to new/delete.
+The central feature of C++‘s new and delete is that they automatically invoke constructors and destructors, which can introduce surprisingly well-hidden costs.
+Suppose there is a relatively complex type T. If we write new T[100];, the program calls the constructor 100 times at allocation time, rather than paying for construction only when each object is actually used.
+In a structure such as a hash table, where the load factor may be deliberately low and many slots may remain unused, this upfront construction becomes almost pure waste.
+A more modern approach is to use std::pmr (Polymorphic Memory Resources) to decouple the memory allocation strategy, or to pair std::allocator with std::construct_at, constructing objects only when they enter use and manually destroying them when they leave it.
+The placement new operator can achieve a similar effect, but the former style is more idiomatic in modern C++.
+Since both malloc/free and new/delete allocate from the global heap, they typically require locking under concurrency, effectively serializing memory operations.
+This is why decoupled allocation strategies have long been a hard requirement in high-performance computing.